ricarim/sueca-companion/README.md

  - Game Assistance: Once the cards are detected, the application provides useful information during the game, such as the suit and value of the cards.

+## Project Status

+This project is currently in development.
+Soon you will be able to download the application to your android phone.

+### Planned Features

+Some features that I would like to add in the future include:

+ - Tutorial page
+ - Support for different languages.
+ - Improvements in the accuracy and speed of the card detection model.
+ - Implementation of a training mode to enhance card detection.

 ## Contribution